 Proof: In the proof, we present the transformation.
-First, however, we need to be more formal about the deterministic local algorithm \mathcal{A} .
-In \mathcal{A} , each node of the network computes its decision in k phases.
+First, however, we need to be more formal about the deterministic local algorithm $\mathcal{A}$ .
+In $\mathcal{A}$ , each node of the network computes its decision in k phases.
 In phase i, node u computes its local variables according to its local variables and received messages of the earlier phases.
 Then node u sends its messages of phase i to its neighbors.
 Finally node u receives the messages of phase i from its neighbors.
-The set of local variables of node u in phase i is given by L_u^i .
-(In the very first phase, node u initializes its local variables with L_u^i .)
-The message sent from node u to node v in phase i is denoted by $n{u,v}^i$.
-Since the algorithm \mathcal{A} is deterministic, node u can compute its local variables L_u^i and messages $m{u,}^i$ of phase i from its state of earlier phases, by simply applying functions f_L and f_m .
-In particular,
+The set of local variables of node u in phase i is given by $L_u^i$ .
+(In the very first phase, node u initializes its local variables with $L_u^1$ .)
+The message sent from node u to node v in phase v is denoted by v is deterministic, node v can compute its local variables v in messages v if v is deterministic, node v can compute its local variables v in messages v in phase v if v is phase v if v is deterministic, node v can compute its local variables v in phase v in phase v in phase v in phase v in phase, by simply applying functions v in phase v in particular,